scrtlabs/testnet-faucet/README.md

-# Secret Network Testnet Faucet
+# Cosmos Testnet Faucet

-This faucet app allows anyone who passes a captcha to request tokens for a Secret Network account address.
-This app needs to be deployed on a Secret Network testnet light client (or full node), because it relies on using the `secretcli` command to send tokens.
+This faucet app allows anyone who passes a captcha to request tokens for a Cosmos account address.

 ## How to deploy a faucet